New Zealand judge upholds Kim Dotcom extradition ruling | New Country 923

 Dotcom tweeted Monday: “We won but we lost anyway.”

+“Look, we’re disappointed it’s not all over in the high court,” Mansfield said.
+“But we’re one step away, as far as we’re concerned, from winning outright.”

+Mansfield said they are determined to keep fighting.
+“There are substantial legal issues in play,” he said.

 The U.S. argues that the site cost copyright holders, which included Hollywood’s major movie studios, more than $500 million.
-Prosecutors say intercepted communications show the men talking about being “modern-day pirates” and “evil.”
+Prosecutors say intercepted communications show the men talking about being “modern-day pirates” and “evil” and that they were part of a conspiracy to profit from copyright infringement.

 Dotcom argues that he can’t be held responsible for others who chose to use his site for illegal purposes, and that any case against him should have been heard in civil court.